What Happens if I’m Accused of a Title IX Violation in Wisconsin?

 Hire an Attorney

 Do not delay.
-The longer you wait, the more time the university has to build its case against you.
+The longer you wait, the more time the school has to build its case against you.
 A Title IX defense attorney in Wisconsin will explain your rights and help you build a defense.

 Respect No-Contact Orders